Quasigeodesic languages are not context-free in some non-hyperbolic groups: Conclusion

 \section{Conclusion}

-We can combine the main feature of the chaoticity property (\Cref{thm:inherit}) with \Cref{thm:nilpotent} and \Cref{thm:BS} to lift to overgroups in which nilpotent or BS groups are QI-embedded. \begin{theorem} Let $G$ be a finitely generated group, containing an undistorted subgroup isomorphic to a non-virtually-cyclic nilpotent group, or a Baumslag--Solitar group.
+We can combine the main feature of the chaoticity property (\thmref{thm:inherit}) with \thmref{thm:nilpotent} and \thmref{thm:BS} to lift to overgroups in which nilpotent or BS groups are QI-embedded. \begin{theorem} Let $G$ be a finitely generated group, containing an undistorted subgroup isomorphic to a non-virtually-cyclic nilpotent group, or a Baumslag--Solitar group.
 Then $G$ is chaotic, and in particular, is not $\Q \emph{\bf{CF}}$. \end{theorem}

-The techniques in this paper do not extend well to the general case of \Cref{conj:main}, as we have made explicit use of particular structural properties of nilpotent and Baumslag--Solitar groups.
+The techniques in this paper do not extend well to the general case of \conjref{conj:main}, as we have made explicit use of particular structural properties of nilpotent and Baumslag--Solitar groups.
 The crux of the problem lies in the fact that there seems to be little to link the algebraic and geometric structure of an arbitrary finitely generated group to the combinatorial structure of its quasigeodesic words.

 Lastly, arguments in this paper say nothing about the minimal $(\lambda_0, \epsilon_0)$ for which groups fail to have context-free $(\lambda_0, \epsilon_0)$-quasigeodesic languages, because the $\Q\bf{CF}$ property is too coarse for this question.
 We therefore end with the following more ambitious conjecture.